-- 1. single storey houses in weatherboard and galvanised iron - 2.
-The A & I Hall in decorative metal cladding with galvanised iron roof - 3.
+- 1. single storey houses in weatherboard and galvanised iron; and - 2.
+The A & I Hall in decorative metal cladding with galvanised iron roof. - 3.
 Larger scale 'civic' buildings - 4.
 Several Heritage Items and contributory items

-New development should respect and conserve the transition to these Heritage Itemsand contributory items, and remain subservient to them.
-The A & I Hall in particular should remain the focal point of the precinct, and public vistas to it protected.
+New development should respect the transition to these Heritage Items and remain subservient to them.
+The A & I Hall in particular should remain the focal point of the precinct.